edouardbout/projet_cyber_brest/docs/context/adsimulator-explanation.md

 ADSimulator is particularly useful for:

 - Building realistic graph datasets
 - Testing attack path algorithms
 - Applying probabilistic models (e.g., Markov chains)

 It provides:
 - Structured graph data
-- Realistic distributions of vulnerabilities
+- Realistic vulnerability distributions
-- A controlled testing environment
+- A controlled experimental environment

 ---

 ## 7. Summary

-ADSimulator is:

-**A graph-based Active Directory generator with probabilistic vulnerabilities, designed to simulate and analyze cyberattacks.**
+**ADSimulator is a graph-based Active Directory generator with probabilistic vulnerabilities, designed to simulate and analyze cyberattacks.**

+It:
 - Generates realistic AD environments
 - Models permissions and relationships as a graph
 - Injects vulnerabilities using probabilities
 - Enables attack simulation and security analysis
-**Goal:** reproduce a realistic AD environment to test attacks and conduct security research.

----